 - Including a simple call to action, for example, “Click through to see.”

 Follow and they will follow back has been my general principle for building up my Pinterest profile over the last 12 months.
 It also helps to follow people who are following the top influencers in your niche.

 12. Pin consistently using Tailwind

-It is recommend that you should pin approximately at least 30 times a day but I rarely achieve this feat.
+It is recommended that you should pin approximately at least 30 times a day, but I rarely achieve this feat.
 Tailwind is a social media scheduling app that helps you pin and grow smarter on Pinterest to get more traffic to your blog over time.
-Tailwind has kept it easy for me by automatically posting my pins at times when my audience is most engaged.
-There is no guess work required – let Tailwind do the work and you’ll be hooked.
+Tailwind has kept it easy for me by automatically posting my pins when my audience is most engaged.
+There is no guesswork required – let Tailwind do the work, and you’ll be hooked.
 You can join relevant groups (aka Tribes) and help each other by re-sharing pins.
-It’s free to join (no credit required) and but I recommend upgrading your account to reap the most benefits.
-Please note that this is not a magic overnight pill to increase traffic to your blog and will take some time.
+It’s free to join (no credit required), but I recommend upgrading your account to reap the most benefits.
+Please note that this is not a magic overnight pill to increase traffic to your blog and take some time.

 13. Do video pins

-I’ve found, purely by chance, that a funny video pin can go viral on Pinterest in turn attracting a heap of traffic to your blog.
-For example, I edited a popular Dude Perfect clip, created a pin and embedded the corresponding Youtube video into one of my blog posts.
-It has helped increase my website traffic two fold!
-The easier way to create a video pin is via Canva where you can simply drag and drop the video across, insert it into a pin and edit it.
-Don’t make it too long and make it sure it repetitive friendly.
+I’ve found, purely by chance, that a funny video pin can go viral on Pinterest, in turn attracting a heap of traffic to your blog.
+For example, I edited a popular Dude Perfect clip, created a pin, and embedded the corresponding Youtube video into one of my blog posts.
+It has helped increase my website traffic twofold!
+The easier way to create a video pin is via Canva, where you can drag and drop the video across, insert it into a pin, and edit it.
+Please don’t make it too long, and make sure it repetitive friendly.

 14. Join relevant Group boards

 Joining Group boards relevant to my blog has helped attract a wider audience (through the re-sharing of my pins), building brand recognition, and getting more even traffic to my blog.
 Pin Groupie is a great place to start for sussing out group boards.